izcheung/mySQLWorkBenchUserDoc/docs/task3.md

 Creating a trigger involves specifying the timing (`BEFORE` or `AFTER` the event), the event (`INSERT`, `UPDATE`, or `DELETE`) that triggers it, and the operations to be performed.
 We will cover two of the most common types of SQL triggers: **BEFORE INSERT** and **AFTER INSERT**.

 ### BEFORE INSERT
+The BEFORE INSERT trigger is set up to automatically run special checks or tasks right before a new entry is added to a database table.
+This ensures that any data being added follows specific rules we've set in the trigger, maintaining consistency and quality.

 1. Execute the command below to create a trigger:
     ``` sql
     CREATE TRIGGER <TriggerName>